- 1-1/2 cups all-purpose flour

 - 1/2 teaspoon vanilla extract

-- In a food processor, combine the flour, confectioners' sugar, and lemon and orange peel.
+- In a food processor, combine the flour, confectioners' sugar, and lemon and orange zest.
 Add butter; cover and process until mixture forms a ball.

 - In a large bowl,combine all the filling ingredients.
 Pour over hot crust.
 Bake for 14-16 minutes or until set and lightly browned.